Authentication protocol: PAP - Password Authentication Protocol

 Password Authentication Protocol is one of the oldest authentication protocols.
 Authentication is initialized by the client sending a packet with credentials (username and password) at the beginning of the connection, with the client repeating the authentication request until acknowledgement is received.
 It is highly insecure because credentials are sent "in the clear" and repeatedly, making it vulnerable even to the most simple attacks like eavesdropping and man-in-the-middle based attacks.
 Although widely supported, it is specified that if an implementation offers a stronger authentication method, that method must be offered before PAP.
 Mixed authentication (e.g. the same client alternately using both PAP and CHAP) is also not expected, as the CHAP authentication would be compromised by PAP sending the password in plain-text.

 CHAP - Challenge-handshake authentication protocol

-The authentication process in this protocol is always initialized by the server/host and can be performed anytime during the session, even repeatedly.
-Server sends a random string (usually 128B long).
-The client uses password and the string received as parameters for MD5 hash function and then sends the result together with username in plain text.
-Server uses the username to apply the same function and compares the calculated and received hash.
-An authentication is successful or unsuccessful.
+The authentication process in this protocol is always initiated by the server/host and can be performed anytime during the session, even repeatedly.
+The server sends a random string (usually 128B long).
+The client uses the password and the string received as input to a hash function and then sends the result together with username in plain text.
+The server uses the username to apply the same function and compares the calculated and received hash.
+An authentication is successful when the calculated and received hashes match.